The name “Dragonslayer Adventures” has been dropped in favor of “Adventure Hour!“

 To heal, a PC must consume food or drink.
 Each removes one hit.

 I’ve played too much Breath of the Wild, methinks.
-But if you think I’m going to let players choke down food in the middle of a battle without consequence, you’ve got another thing coming.
+But if you think I’m going to let players choke down food in the middle of a battle without consequence (as that video game allows), you’ve got another thing coming.

 It also lends itself to more scavenging and odd purchases.
 In the inventory shown above, you’ll notice things like “cooked clam muscle” and “cooked squid man.”
 I love stuff like that.
 Dungeon Meshi all over the place, please.